 #11.
 University of California-San Diego: San Diego, California

-The business school at the University of California San Diego is well regarded on a global scale and has produced numerous notable business persons over its history.
+The Rady School of Management at the University of California San Diego is well regarded on a global scale and has produced numerous notable business persons over its history.
 Some of these include a co-founder of Ask Jeeves, a VP of Sun Microsystems, founder and CEO of Linden Lab, and CEO of Asia Pacific Global Research Group.

 Academic Ranking of World Universities: #19